CamBish/cambish.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: AI and Indigenous Language Technology Researcher | M.ASc in Electrical and Computer Engineering Candidate @ Queen's University
+subtitle: AI and Indigenous Language Technology Researcher | M.ASc in Computer Engineering and AI Candidate @ Queen's University

 profile:
   align: right